 Liberty cannot exist when people are forced to conform their thoughts and expression to an official viewpoint.
 Differences of opinion are the natural by-products of a vibrant, free society.
 At many of our nation’s colleges and universities, however, students are expected to share a single viewpoint on hotly debated matters like the meaning and significance of diversity, the definition of social justice, and the impermissibility of “hate speech.”
 Mandatory “diversity training,” in which students are instructed in an officially-approved ideology, is common.
 Some institutions have enacted policies that require students to speak and even share approved attitudes on these matters or face disciplinary charges.

 FIRE’s opposition to mandatory training for students is supported by Academics For Academic Freedom (AFAF).
-AFAF also opposes all mandatory training for academics or students for the same reason.
+AFAF also opposes all mandatory training for academics for the same reason.
 Diversity of opinion is the life blood of democratic societies.
 We oppose all mandatory training on contested or controversial topics.
-The list of such unacceptable and authoritarian training includes, but is not limited to, training in ‘equality’ ‘diversity’, ‘unconscious bias’, ‘Prevent’ (and all related forms of ‘countering radicalisation’ training) and ‘trans awareness’.
-We also oppose mandatory training to enable academics to exhibit university ‘values’ which is not only a threat to academic freedom but a threat to academic employment.
+The list of such unacceptable and authoritarian training includes, but is not limited to, training in ‘equality’ ‘diversity’, ‘unconscious bias’, ‘Prevent’ (‘countering radicalisation’) and ‘trans awareness’.
+We also oppose mandatory training to enable academics to exhibit university ‘values’.
+This training is not only a threat to academic freedom but a threat to academic employment if these ‘values’ are not adopted.

-AFAF’s position is that all contested and controversial issues should be approached through discussion and debate rather than through the imposition of an acceptable viewpoint whether in a workshop or through online training.
-This training is often developed by Human Resource departments in conjunction with consultants who have no understanding of academic freedom.
+AFAF’s position is that all contested and controversial issues should be approached through discussion and debate rather than through the imposition of an acceptable viewpoint.
+“Mandatory” training is usually developed by Human Resource departments in conjunction with consultants who have no understanding of academic freedom.
 The claim is often made that ‘training’, in relation to contested or controversial issues, is a legal requirement.
 This may be true but in academia we must debate and not impose viewpoints on academics however fashionable they are.

 Academics are not sheep to be herded into an intellectual compound of conformity of thought.